LispCookbook/cl-cookbook/emacs-ide.md

   automatically fixes the parens depending on the indentation, or the other way round (or both !).

-We personnaly advice to try Parinfer and the famous Paredit, then to go up the list.
+We personally advice to try Parinfer and the famous Paredit, then to go up the list.
 See explanations and even more on [Wikemacs](http://wikemacs.org/wiki/Lisp_editing).